Arranging Israeli legal status for a spouse requesting asylum

 Contact an expert attorney to arrange legal status in Israel

 If you have run into difficulties in dealing with the authorities in arranging legal status for an asylum seeker, we will be happy to assist you.
-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in immigration law and are experienced in dealing with the Interior Ministry and the various courts, in anything concerning an asylum seeker spouse seeking legal status in Israel.
+Our law offices in Jerusalem and Tel Aviv, specialize in immigration law and are experienced in dealing with the Interior Ministry and the various courts, in anything concerning an asylum seeker spouse seeking legal status in Israel.
 You can contact us at the telephone numbers or email address listed above.